-- · Absolutely no touching of any kind, including hand holding, kissing, pushing, shoving, or anything of the kind. - Arrive on time and prepared for each class. - Be courteous towards teachers and fellow classmates at all times, especially when others are speaking. - Follow each teacher's classroom procedures and treat all school personnel with respect. - Classes are dismissed by the teacher, not the bell.
+- Students will maintain personal space and respect boundaries by avoiding any physical contact, including but not limited to hand holding, kissing, pushing, or shoving. - Arrive on time and prepared for each class. - Be courteous towards teachers and fellow classmates at all times, especially when others are speaking. - Follow each teacher's classroom procedures and treat all school personnel with respect. - Classes are dismissed by the teacher, not the bell.
 Remain seated until dismissed. - A student must have a hall pass when out of class. - Teasing and/or bullying and roughhousing are not tolerated at IHMS.
 "Just kidding" or "It was a joke" and "I was just playing" are not acceptable explanations for inappropriate behavior. - Respect public and private property.
 Keep all school desks and surrounding areas clean and neat. - Take good care of furniture, books, restrooms and other facilities and equipment provided. - Eat only in assigned eating areas and put trash away when finished.
 NO GUM at any time. - School offices are the center of many activities.
 Students entering any office shall conduct themselves respectfully. - Students may not borrow money from other students.